Reading to Kids: History

 The first reading clubs were offered in May 1999 at Gratts Elementary, a primary school in Los Angeles's Westlake neighborhood.
 At the club, initially known as the Gratts Reading Club, eight volunteers read to twenty children.
 The club's popularity grew, and later that year its organizers created Reading to Kids.

-According to the organization's website, current volunteer attendance as of March, 2023 averages 287 per month prior to the pandemic, 150 per month during the pandemic.
-Student participation at eight local schools reached an average of 554 prior to the pandemic, 280 children on average during the pandemic.
+According to the organization's website, current volunteer attendance as of August, 2025 averages 192 per month.
+Student participation at seven local schools reaches 321 children on average per month.

 Activities

 Reading clubs

-Reading to Kids hosts monthly reading clubs at eight Los Angeles area elementary schools.
+Reading to Kids hosts monthly reading clubs at seven Los Angeles area elementary schools.
 Pairs of volunteers read aloud to small groups of elementary school children, who range in grade level from kindergarten to fifth grade.
 The children are grouped according to grade level, and grade-level-appropriate books are selected each month by school faculty.

 Reading to Kids' stated goal is, in part, to "help these children associate reading with pleasure and to promote the value of education and literacy."
 To that end, 30 to 45 minutes of each session are reserved for a craft project, during which the students and volunteers create art related to the day's book.
 Often the clubs are themed; these themes extend from the choice of books for the different grade levels to the craft projects undertaken by the children.

 First-time volunteers typically participate in brief training sessions, during which program organizers review the clubs' rules and guidelines, and communicate other information about the roles of the volunteers and the activities planned for the day.

 At the end of each session, volunteers give each child a book to take home.